Prepare the Source Environment

 - Enter the administrator username and password, for the admin account that was set up under Step 1 of the Prepare the Destination Environment section of this guide.

-- Important: The domain name of the admin account must match the domain name of the user accounts, otherwise OneDrive profiles cannot be created during migration, and permissions will not be migrated.
-For example, do not set the admin account to use the .onmicrosoft.com domain name if the users will be entered with the vanity domain name.
+Important: The domain name of the admin account must match the domain name of the user accounts that will be added to the project in MigrationWiz.
+Otherwise, the OneDrive for Business profiles cannot be created during migration, and permissions will not be migrated.
+For example, do not add the admin account with the onmicrosoft.com domain name if the users will be entered with a vanity domain name.

 - Create the Document Migration project.
 KB005070